daniele77/daniele77.github.io/_drafts/swap-pattern.md

 -->

 * `Snapshot` (`SensorAcquisition`)
-  * hold the entire set of data acquired by the source
+  * hold the whole set of data acquired by the source
   * possibly provides const function members to query the acquisition
   * possibly a set of (heterogeneous) objects linked (e.g., a list of Measure objects)
   * perform a complete scan